 Abiotic diseases are just that: diseases caused by non-living agents.
-We can call those agents pathogens, but most people reserve that term for living agents of disease.
+Technically we can call those agents ‘pathogens’, but most people reserve that term for living agents of disease.
+The term becomes even less wieldy when abiotic diseases are caused by a deficiency, such as that of water or nutrients.

 Included are some cases that can be characterized as injury (as opposed to disease).
 Isn’t it great how we make a big deal about the definition of disease, then we just go ahead and mush it together with injury? 😉